21thecreative/study/Exporting-Guide.md

 ![https://github.com/dart-lang/dart-pad/blob/master/doc/images/export-button.png](https://github.com/dart-lang/dart-pad/blob/master/doc/images/export-button.png)

-Exporting an embedded DartPad into the main DartPad editor enables many of the sharing features.

-For clarification, exporting does NOT:
+Exporting allows you to edit and re-share the DartPad.For clarification, exporting does NOT:

 1. Create a gist
 2. Share your work
 3. Create a URL you can share

-Exporting allows you to edit and re-share the DartPad.
 In order to share or create an embedded link again, follow the following instructions in main DartPad:

 1. Finalize any edits